 Try to do something physical every day throughout the holidays—at the very least, go for a short walk or do some floor exercises (push-ups, planking, etc) for 10 or 15 minutes.
 If possible, engage in two or three gym climbing sessions per week (as mentioned above, focus on fun volume-focused climbing rather than absolute difficulty).

-Of course, we all have unique holiday obligations, travel requirements, and climbing/training habits—you’re best holiday program is one that’s highly personalized.
-For a more in-depth look at various holiday-training approaches listen to Training For Climbing podcast #55.
+Of course, we all have unique holiday obligations, travel requirements, and climbing/training habits—your best holiday program is one that’s highly personalized.
+Consider your obligations, talk with your family members and climbing peers, and determine a schedule that works for your priorities.

 Wishing you a wonderful holiday season!